 How much chin augmentation do you need?

-If your chin is significantly deficient and a fair amount of enlargement is needed, an implant is a better option as it can be customized based on the size you need.
+If your chin is significantly deficient and a fair amount of enlargement is needed, a chin implant is a better option as it can be customized based on the size you need.
 Fillers have the consistency of a soft gel and if a significant amount needs to be injected, say more than 2 syringes, then it could give you a more amorphous look as the chin is made up of bone and does not have the same consistency as facial fillers.

 Surgery vs Fillers down-time and cost